endodoug/endodoug.github.io/_posts/2016-02-29-journal-notes.md

 March 11, 2016 - Finished up Enums and will do quick review after bedtime.

 March 12, 2016 - Started UFC Demo Tutorial app.
 Set up storyboard and autolayout.

+March 13 - 18, 2016 - Working on TaterTalk and continuing watching Swift2 Essentials
+* `private` keyword makes the constant/variable private to the class which creates it.
+* use `override init` to add instructions and initialize **custom classes**.
+* when we create a custom initializer, we should also call the `init(coder aDecoder: NSCoder)` initializer. -> (coder aDecoder) Xcode will suggest with fixit.
+* `UIImage.imageRenderingMode(.AlwaysTemplate)` lets you color an image in code.
+* `edgeInsets` in UIKit are great for buttons that use image backgrounds
+* `tableView.estimatedRowHeight` - set it to any positive number.
+It will dynamically draw the row height to fit your content.
+The more accurrate your estimate the less work the program will have to do.
+*